Our Corporate Plan

-- Building Australia's resource wealth - to maximise benefits from Australia's minerals and energy resources, now and into the future
+- Building Australia's resource wealth - to maximise benefits from our mineral and energy resources, now and into the future

-- Securing Australia's water resources - to optimise and sustain the use of Australia's groundwater resources
+- Securing Australia's water resources - to optimise and sustain the use of our water resources

-- Managing Australia's marine jurisdictions - to maximise benefits from the sustainable use of Australia's marine environment
+- Managing Australia's marine jurisdictions - to support sustainable use of our marine environment

 Geoscience Australia is committed to meeting whole-of-government priorities and ensuring the provision of services is as efficient and well-targeted as possible.
 In this context, Geoscience Australia is improving operational efficiencies, reducing administrative overheads and delivering services within a governance framework that demonstrates the benefits and value of the organisation’s work.